 There are six (6) parcels that make up this project site.

 The bigger question is what does Mayor Butts receive in return?
-According to Mayor Butts a local social justice activist will receive $250,000 to not fight the project in exchange for inclusion of affordable housing units.
+According to Mayor Butts, a local social justice organization will receive $250,000 to not fight the project in exchange for the inclusion of affordable housing units.